CHC43115 Certificate IV in Disability

 - Pay all course fees at enrolment

-- Commit to a payment plan via direct debit arrangement with EZIPAY
+- Commit to a payment plan via direct debit arrangement with EZYPAY

 Please note:- Material fees cannot be included in the direct debit and must be paid for in full at enrolment.